 - Part of the gasket sticking out from under the valve cover

 - Evidence of a leak in the form of oil or black residue around the edge of the valve cover.

 Once you’ve proved you have a valve cover gasket or another type of oil leak (if so, you may want to look at an oil leak sealant), you need to decide how to move forward.
 If you have a missing bolt or screw, it should be replaced immediately.
 The easiest way to do that is to remove a second bolt and take it to your local hardware store and ask them to match it.
 When replacing both, make sure to use a torque wrench to torque the bolts to the factory recommended setting.
 If you tighten them too much, you can risk breaking the valve cover, and if too loose, they can fall out again or cause a leak.
 If the valve cover is cracked or broken, get a replacement valve from the dealer, a junkyard, or even try eBay.

 How to fix a valve cover gasket leak

 If you find evidence of a leak, the best solution is to use BlueDevil Oil Stop Leak.
 Adding 8oz. of BlueDevil oil stop leak to your engine oil is guaranteed to permanently seal any oil leaks in your vehicle’s engine.
 BlueDevil Oil Stop Leak is not a petroleum distillate like other stop leak products on the market today.
-That means BlueDevil Oil Stop Leak can stay in your engine oil until your next oil change and will not clog or harm your engine in anyway.
+That means BlueDevil Oil Stop Leak can act as a valve cover gasket sealer and stay in your engine oil until your next oil change and will not clog or harm your engine in any way.
 BlueDevil Oil Stop Leak will restore dried, cracked or shrunken seals to original size and shape, allowing them to reseal and stop your leak.

 Pick Up BlueDevil Oil Stop Leak today at any of BlueDevil’s partnering auto parts stores: